 I worked as a barman initially, transitioned into Care Work for an agency until January 2019 when I set up my own business 'Rogha' as an Independent Support Provider.

-I built a home recording studio during 2020 lockdown doubling as a space to offer a music service to my existing clients which has now grown to capacity.
+(.....featuring the extremely talented Stephen!)
+I built a home recording studio during lockdown, doubling as a space to offer a music service to my existing clients.
 I'm not trained as an art or music therapist, nor do I ever promote myself to be.
-I am back at the beginning of my own journey, using creative exploration in spontaneous and exciting ways to communicate and connect with another.
+I'm back at the beginning of my own journey, using creative exploration in spontaneous and exciting ways to communicate and connect with another.